Albizia~ The Tree Of Happiness

 The tree was quickly introduced in Europe during the mid-18th century and ever since has become quite popular accross the world.
 It's latin name Albizzia julibrissin was specially named after the Italian naturalist and noble man Filippo degli Albizzia.
 While Julibrissin or "gul-i brisham" is the Persian word for Silk tree.
 In japanese it's called "Nemunoki" which translates to Sleeping tree.
 A great hidden gem of Traditional Chinese Medicine.
 It's common name in the Chinese language are the words "shut happy" and represents the character of a happy couple in bed.(合歡花) It’s also known as the tree of joy or the tree of happiness, pink siris tree, pink silk tree, mimosa tree and bastard tamarind among others.

 There are many other lookalike trees that are generally called Mimosa trees which are in the same family as Persian silk tree.
 Though caution is advised that some species in this family do contain toxic alkaloids and haven't been studied well or at all.
+Albizia julibrissin doesn't contain dmt or any other illegal alkaloids.
 So be sure, it's true (Persian Silk Tree/Albizia julibrissin/He Huan Hua.)
 The flowers/bark can all be harvested fresh and made immediately into a tea, tincture or dried for late use.
 The flowers are the most prized and useful part.
 They enhance other herbs overall benefits and work well in tea blends for sleep or relaxation.
-Herbs like passionflower, holy basil, lavender, california poppy and blue lotus work well with Persian silk tree to enhance the overall effects.
+Herbs like passionflower, holy basil, lavender, California poppy and blue lotus work well with Persian silk tree to enhance the overall effects.

 Metaphorically it represents pure unconfined happiness.
 A deep sense of purpose follows all who partake upon the tree of joy.
 As we go about our days we encounter many feelings and thoughts.
 We sometimes get caught in the storm of our mind, the moody blues so to speak, without seeing the moment as it is.
 The silk tree gives us the strength to be present so we can enjoy our precious moments in comfort and happiness together as best we can.
 As time passes the silk tree leaves it's smiling grin upon us as its gorgeous flowers blossom!